BraffZacklin/phonemic/README.md

 This tool specifically works with a pre-defined format for text files.
 Fortunately, it's not too complicated.

-There are 3 particular special symbols that the text file format uses:
+There are 3 particular symbols that the text file format uses:

 - "-": used to separate parts of an entry, which must be at least a gloss and a word arranged like "gloss - word", and previous versions of a word are noted after a second tac, "gloss - word - older versions", where the older versions have a number indicating what sound change they belong to and show the old word and the new word, e.g. "1. ursus < hrktos", of which there may be multiple separated by commas
 - "N.": used to indicate sound changes chronologically